nliaudat/digit_recognizer/documentations/distillation.md

 Ensemble distillation allows the student model to learn from the aggregated wisdom of multiple different teacher architectures.
 This prevents the student from memorizing the specific biases of a single teacher architecture and frequently improves final generalization.

+Our pipeline features an **`EnsembleTeacher`** that automatically freezes all contributing teachers and seamlessly combines their outputs.
+It supports computing weighted averages of either probabilities or logits to create a consolidated "soft target" for the student.

 To run ensemble distillation, specify multiple teacher types.
 Optionally, provide custom weights indicating their relative importance:

 ```bash